 The first spot on my list of the best cheap eats in Las Vegas brings us to Tacos El Gordo.
-Founded in San Diego in 1998, Tacos El Gordo today operates three locations in Las Vegas including one on the strip just north of the Wynn.
+Founded in San Diego in 1998, Tacos El Gordo today operates three locations in Las Vegas including one on the strip across from Resorts World.
 Tacos El Gordo is well known for their authentic Tijuana style tacos, which I consider to be the best tacos in Las Vegas.
-I always go for the tacos al pastor with fresh sliced marinated pork, onions, cilantro, and a slice of pineapple on a homemade corn tortilla.
+I always go for the Taco de Adobada with fresh sliced marinated pork, onions, cilantro, and a slice of pineapple on a homemade corn tortilla.
 But, they aren’t just known for their tacos.
-They are also known for their tacos, sopes, mulas, quesadillas, tostadas, and more.
+They are also known for their sopes, mulas, quesadillas, tostadas, and more.
 Go early or be prepared to wait 30 minutes in line.

 Tacos El Gordo